Discover the Enormous World of the Biggest Frog

 Hunting for the Biggest Frog

 Being the biggest frog isn’t all glamour and glory – there is a darker side.
-For over a century, private collectors and zoos worldwide have sought these massive creatures leading to their capturing and trading.
-The demand is fuelled by these elements:
+For over a century, private collectors and zoos worldwide have sought these massive creatures, leading to their capture and trading.
+These elements fuel the demand:

 Despite being challenging to locate and catch, a substantial export rate persists, specifically from Cameroon, clocking in around 300 Goliath frogs annually.